Language shift

-Language shift, also known as language transfer or language replacement or language assimilation, is the process whereby a speech community shifts to a different language, usually over an extended period of time.
-Often, languages that are perceived to be higher status stabilise or spread at the expense of other languages that are perceived by their own speakers to be lower-status.
+Language shift, also known as language transfer, language replacement or language assimilation, is the process whereby a speech community shifts to a different language, usually over an extended period of time.
+Often, languages that are perceived to be of higher-status stabilize or spread at the expense of other languages that are perceived—even by their own speakers—to have lower status.
 An example is the shift from Gaulish to Latin during the time of the Roman Empire.

+Language assimilation may operate alongside other aspects of cultural assimilation when different cultures meet and merge.

 Mechanisms

 Prehistory

 For prehistory, Forster et al. (2004) and Forster and Renfrew (2011) observe that there is a correlation of language shift with intrusive male Y chromosomes but not necessarily with intrusive female mtDNA.
 They conclude that technological innovation (the transition from hunting-gathering to farming, or from stone to metal tools) or military prowess (as in the abduction of British women by Vikings to Iceland) causes immigration of at least some men, who are perceived to be of higher status than local men.
 Then, in mixed-language marriages, children would speak the "higher-status" language, yielding the language/Y-chromosome correlation seen today.

 Assimilation is the process whereby a speech-community becomes bilingual and gradually shifts allegiance to the second language.
 The rate of assimilation is the percentage of the speech-community that speaks the second language more often at home.
 The data are used to measure the use of a given language in the lifetime of a person, or most often across generations.
 When a speech-community ceases to use their original language, language death is said to occur.